D.C. nears Jan. 6 anniversary with warnings about extremism, awards for courage - NewsBreak

 “I feel a new sense of hope,” Sherrill said.
 “Our democracy is stronger and more resilient than ever, and so it’s with almost a sense of joy, that I start this new term in Congress, because I know the American people have our back.”

 The post D.C. nears Jan.
-6 anniversary with warnings about extremism, awards for courage appeared first on Minnesota Reformer .
+6 anniversary with warnings about extremism, awards for courage appeared first on Tennessee Lookout .